pulp/pulp/docs/contributing/architecture/app-layout.rst

 In the Pulp Platform, models requiring this sort of behavior should subclass :class:`pulpcore.app.models.MasterModel`.

-Generic Key/Value Stores
-************************

-In Pulp 2, we regularly stored arbitrary data in various fields on our models.
-This data was schemaless, which creates an interesting situation for Pulp 3, which has a well-defined schema and enforced relational constraints.
-The three Generic K/V Fields, importable from ``pulpcore.app.models`` are :class:`pulpcore.app.models.Config` and :class:`pulpcore.app.models.Notes`.
-They all share the same API, and all store pairs of keys and values, where the keys and values are always strings.

-These fields serve different purposes:

-Config
-    Used by both Pulp and Users to configure a given object.
-Notes
-    Used by Users to store arbitrary notes on a given object.

-Keys and values associated with a model instance using these fields can be accessed using the normal Django model querying API, but also expose the keys and values in a dict-like object as a ``mapping`` attribute on these fields.
-For example, given a model instance that has a ``config`` field, exposing an instance of the ``Config`` field mentioned above, the keys and values stored in that related field can be seen as a Python mapping by accessing ``model_instance.config.mapping``.
-The ``mapping`` attribute is read-write, so any values written to the dictionary will be coerced to the ``str`` type and saved to the database.

 Serializers, ViewSets, and other Model-Related Classes
 ------------------------------------------------------